Slip coach: Great Northern Railway (GNR)

 An unusual GNR slip service involved the 5:30 p.m. from London King's Cross; this train slipped a carriage at Huntingdon, and then another at Peterborough, and slightly later it stopped at Grantham where it picked up an additional slip carriage that was slipped at Newark before stopping at Retford, where it picked up yet another slip carriage which it slipped at Worksop, four slips in total from one train.
 This service was running in 1887, but had stopped operations by 1895.

 Great Eastern Railway (GER) later LNER

-The GER started to slip coaches in 1872 and built up slowly with two slips in 1875, nine in 1880, seventeen in 1885, rising to a peak of twenty-five in 1904 then dropping to eighteen in 1914 and stopping altogether in WWI.
+The GER started to slip coaches in 1872 and built up slowly with two slips in 1875, nine in 1880, seventeen in 1885, rising to a peak of twenty-five in 1904 then dropping to eighteen in 1914 and stopping altogether in the First World War.